XxAcielxX/arch-plasma-install/README.md

 </br>

 ## Let's begin
-- Grab the latest Arch Image ISO from https://www.archlinux.org/download/ and write it to an USB Stick.
+- Grab the latest built ISO Image from **[Arch Linux Download](https://www.archlinux.org/download/)** and write it to an empty USB Stick.
 - After the image is done writing, it's time to boot into the Arch Live Environment.
 First thing you do is:

 ### Load Keymaps (for non US ENG Keyboard Users only)